teachjanderson/titanic_panic/README.md

 * Does class of passenger impact survival odds aboard the Titanic?
 * Can we achieve an machine learning accuracy rate above 80%?

-Information on Data Storage and Use of Systems for project We plan on using Postgres SQL to hold our data.
-We will be using PPT to present our data.
-We will be using Tableu to make our dashboard.
+# Machine Learning Model, Database/Storage, and Use of Project Systems
+The project will use Postgres SQL to hold and manage our data along with SQL to run queries prior to using our Machine Learning model.
+The final presentation will make use of Microsoft Powerpoint / Google Slides and Tableau.

 # Communication Protocols
-* Slack, Zoom, Github
+The team communication protocols include briefing before and after each class session along with agreed upon norms for communication including Slack for sharing links, general requests, and support questions.
+Our team will meet live on Zoom using created channel and using class breakout rooms.
+The project deliverables are hosted on Github using branches and approving merges as deliverables are completed.